jacullmann/schul-dashboard/README.md

 ## Additional Tools

-Kürzelfinder (teacher abbreviation lookup), Dalton room finder, image editor, AI text detector, brain training games, and more.
+Image editor, mental tests, info dashboard and more.

 ---